joncarlmatthews/handmade/README.md

 ### Project Structure

+There are two distinct parts to the project, the Platform layers and the Game layer.
+At the time of writing, only the Windows platform layer has been prototyped.
+The code resides within the `Platform Win32\` directory.
+Future platform layers will reside in the `Platform Linux\` and `Platform macOS\` directories respectively.
+All of the game layer code resides within the `Game\` directory.

-There are two main parts to the project, the Win32 platform code (`Platform Win32\`) and the game code (`Game\`).
-Both are built into the same build directory.
-The platform code is built as an exe and the game code is built as a DLL.
+There is a single Visual Studio Solution for the entire codebase.
+Within the Solution there is a Project for the Windows platform layer and a separate Project for the Game layer.
+Building the solution compiles both projects.
+The platform and game layers are built into the same build directory.
+The platform code is built as an executable and the game code is built as a DLL.

 ### Coding Style